-Federal, State and Local Laws
+Federal, State, and Local Laws

 Virginia Minimum Drinking Age Law: Individuals must be 21 years of age to purchase, possess, and/or consume alcohol.
 It is also illegal to give or sell alcoholic beverages to persons who are under 21 and/or intoxicated.
+Violations can result in up to a \$2,500 fine and/or a year in jail.

 Open Container/Public Consumption Laws: The Commonwealth of Virginia and Prince Edward County prohibit open containers of alcohol in public, including all public areas of the Longwood campus.
 At Longwood, open containers of alcohol are defined as any holders or receptacles on which the manufacturer's seal has been broken, and/or holders that allow unobstructed, unrestricted, or otherwise open access to the alcohol.
 This includes, but is not limited to, cans, cups, bottles, etc. Public area is defined as any space utilized or occupied by individuals that is not considered private or designated as a place in which alcohol consumption is permitted.
 Examples of public areas include, but are not limited to, building entrances, lobbies, elevators, hallways, lounges, residence hall rooms/suites/apartments with open doors, designated balconies, meeting rooms, indoor/outdoor recreation areas, campus mall areas, academic/study areas, etc. State law also prohibits the consumption of alcohol in unlicensed public places.
+Violations can result in up to a \$250 fine.

 Driving Under the Influence: The legal limit set by the Commonwealth of Virginia for the amount of alcohol that may be present in the blood of a person over the age of 21 while operating a vehicle is .08.
-The legal limit for the amount of alcohol that may be present in the blood of a person under the age of 21 while operating a vehicle is .02.
+A first offense can result in up to a \$2,500 fine and/or a year in jail, suspension of driver's license, requirement to install an ignition interlock device and be required to complete an alcohol safety and awareness class at your expense.
+Virginia has